Yannael/BigDataAnalytics_INFOH515/README.md

 If using the course cluster, you will have to use SFTP to send this folder to the cluster.

+## Check Spark is working

+After setting up your environment - see below, you should be able to run the notebooks in `Check_Setup`

 # Environment setup

 These notebooks rely on different technologies and frameworks for Big Data and machine learning (Spark, Kafka, Keras and Tensorflow).
 We summarize below different ways to have your environment set up.